Bangalore, which also goes by the name of Bengaluru, is one of the most magical places to visit in India.

 On the other hand, if you’re going to visit neighboring Sri Lanka, discover all the best things to do in Kandy.

 Bannerghatta Biological Park

-Once you arrive at the BBP, you’ll be able to enjoy the zoo, go on a safari, take in the Butterfly Park, and tour the Rescue Center, where workers fight to conserve and restore endangered or threatened species.
+During your visit to BBP, you can tour the Rescue Center, where workers fight to conserve and restore endangered or threatened species.